-Lydford Gorge became a popular destination for visitors in the late 18th century, especially after the Napoleonic Wars made travel on the european continent impossible.
-British travellers turned their attention to destinations within the British Isles, and ydford was one of those.
+Lydford Gorge became a popular destination for visitors in the late 18th century, especially after the Napoleonic Wars made travel on the European continent impossible.
+British travellers turned their attention to destinations within the British Isles, and Lydford was one of those.

 The writings of William Gilpin helped promote an appreciation of the 'picturesque' elements of nature, and Gilpin himself extolled the dramatic beauty of Lydford Gorge in 1798.
 In Gilpin's wake came painters, poets, writers - and ordinary people - eager to see for themselves the wonders of the Gorge.

-In 1875 the railway reached Lydford village, making the Gorge easily accessible to lower class visitrors from major urban centres like Exeter and Plymouth.
+In 1875 the railway reached Lydford village, making the Gorge easily accessible to lower-class visitors from major urban centres like Exeter and Plymouth.
 The National Trust bought the Gorge from the Radford family in 1947.

 Note: Please use good waterproof footwear.
 Footpaths along the gorge can be slippery in wet weather, and even in dry weather the spray from the river and waterfalls can make the going wet and muddy in places.